l-mb/l-mb.github.io/content/2025-08-02-the-AImperors-new-clothes.md

 maintainability or even performance is perhaps a secondary concern, it is more useful to have a working answer than a better one.

+AI may not raise the ceiling, but it does raise the floor.
+And there is value in that.

 #### Let's admit it

 Sorry, but you can't tell me it is not technically rather amazing what